docker/docs/content/language/r/_index.md

 toc_min: 1
 toc_max: 2
 ---
-The Python language-specific guide teaches you how to containerize a R application using Docker.
+The R language-specific guide teaches you how to containerize a R application using Docker.
 In this guide, you’ll learn how to:

 * Containerize and run a R application
 * Set up a local environment to develop a R application using containers